Seamless Migration from Medium to Self-Hosted Website

 rbenv install 2.6.5

-Enter the above command in Terminal to install Ruby version 2.6.5.
+In the Terminal, enter the above command to install Ruby version 2.6.5.

 rbenv global 2.6.5

-Enter the above command in Terminal to switch the Ruby version used in Terminal from the system version to the rbenv version.
+In the Terminal, enter the above command to switch the Ruby version used by the Terminal from the system default to the rbenv version.

-In Terminal, enter rbenv versions to check the current settings:
+In the Terminal, enter rbenv versions to check the current settings:

-In Terminal, enter ruby -v to check the current Ruby version and gem -v to check the current RubyGems status:
+In the Terminal, enter ruby -v to check the current Ruby version, and gem -v to check the current RubyGems status:

 Success!